dhfbk/scent-change/README.md

 ### Data Raw

-Contains all the frame elements and sentences for the smell sources included in the paper.
+The folder contains all the frame elements and sentences in which the 5 smell sources we considered in our analysis (candle, ozone, incense, glove, and tobacco) are labelled as smell sources in the corpus.

 ### Embeddings